zigomir/rubber_ring/README.md

 ## About

 This CMS helps you build editable pages fast.
 You define which content (`text`, `image`, `attachment`, ...) should be editable for your users.
 Limitation, that only developer sets what page parts are editable is good for keeping the design intact.
-It is basically backend for simple `contenteditable`.
-When done editing, only static assets will be published to production server.
-You only need a web server like Apache or Nginx.
+It is basically backend for saving `contenteditable` content.
+When done editing, only static assets will be published to production server where you only need a web server like Apache or Nginx.

 Named by The Smiths [song](http://www.youtube.com/watch?v=Cpf6gJU3520).

-## Benefits over other content editable editors
+## Benefits over other content editable CMSes

 - optimized for developers and quick setup
 - simple to use for customers.
-They should not be able to break design (a lot).
+They should not be able to break design (a lot)
 - customer doesn't need application server and/or database.
-Only plain web server for static HTML serving will do.
+Only plain web server for static HTML serving will do

 ### This CMS is not good for
-sites, where **editor** wants to create new pages and control each part of every page.
+sites, where **editor** wants to create new pages and control each part of every page, change fonts and text style

-## Used software
+## Software prerequisites
-*Current software prerequisites*

 * Ruby `2.0.0-p0`
 * Rails `4.0.0.rc1`
 * imagemagick

-## Browser support
+### Browser support

 Firefox and Chrome.
 IE drag and drop doesn't work for now.